gameblabla/CSE2/README.md

 `WARNINGS_ALL=1` | Enable ALL compiler warnings (clang only) `WARNINGS_FATAL=1` | Make all compiler warnings errors

+Once built, the executables and assets can be found in the newly-generated `game` folder.

 ## Licensing

 Being a decompilation, the majority of the code in this project belongs to Daisuke "Pixel" Amaya - not us.
 We've yet to agree on a license for our own code.